Google's "Most Searched" Ad Pays Homage To Black Icons

 This February, we're celebrating the Black history makers who have helped shape and influence American culture.
 According to @GoogleTrends data, these icons, events and movements are #TheMostSearched in the U.S. → https://t.co/oySml0B7qN #BHM pic.twitter.com/67nRIDENbq— Google (@Google) January 26, 2020

-The ad plays into a larger initiative in which Google.org plans to support NAACP’s Afro-Academic, Cultural, Technological and Scientific Olympics (ACT-SO) with a $3 million grant.
-ACT-SO has so far created an opportunity for over 300,000 Black high school students to build a future in STEM.
-In 2018, Google.org also committed $25 million to help Black and Latino students build successful futures.
+The ad plays into a larger initiative in which Google.org plans to support NAACP’s Afro-Academic, Cultural, Technological and Scientific Olympics (ACT-SO) with a $3 million (£2.3 million) grant.
+ACT-SO has so far created an opportunity for over 300,000 black high school students to build a future in STEM.
+In 2018, Google.org also committed $25 million (£19.2 million) to help black and latino students build successful futures.

 Learn more and check out Google’s interactive “most searched” timeline here.
 Check out the video above.